psynewave/react-mlsdata/README.md

 ```

 ## Options
+* collection - the collection you want to access example www, vow, public etc...
-* collection - the collection you are trying to access examples property, agent, media etc..
+* resource - the resource you are trying to access examples property, agent, media etc..
 * token - the authorization token from the mlslistings identity provider
 * link - an odata link returned within the collection request